fredmaiaarantes/simpletasks/README.md

 It gathers all migrations that have not been applied and applies them.

-A great use for migrations is when you have a change in your database, and you could need everyone to have at least the default data.
+A great use for migrations is when you have a change in your database, and you might need everyone to have at least the default data.

 For more details, you can check [the package docs](https://github.com/percolatestudio/meteor-migrations).

 #### Schemas

-Schemas are a manner to be sure that the data that comes from the front end is the way we expect it to be and also it is sanitized.
+Schemas are a way to ensure that the data coming from the frontend is as expected and sanitized.

-We have decided to use `simpl-schema` attaching it to our collection as you can see in `api/tasks/tasks.collection.js` by doing this, all data that goes to our Database is validated and follow the structure we defined, you can see how a Task is structured, and having that schema, we can start doing methods and publications.
+We have decided to use `simpl-schema`, attaching it to our collection as you can see in `api/tasks/tasks.collection.js`.
+By doing this, all data that goes into our Database is validated and follows the structure we defined.
+You can see how a Task is structured, and having that schema, we can start implementing methods and publications.

 Don't forget to check [simpl-schema docs](https://www.npmjs.com/package/simpl-schema) in case of doubts on how to use it.

 #### Server Connection

-Following the idea of having a folder for each feature and if it connects to the front end, we need to provide a way to connect.
+Following the idea of having a folder for each feature, and if it connects to the frontend, we need to provide a way to connect.

-Meteor works similarly to[ tRPC](https://trpc.io/) and [Blitz.js](https://blitzjs.com/).
+Meteor works similarly to [tRPC](https://trpc.io/) and [Blitz.js](https://blitzjs.com/).
 This model has server functions that get called through a Remote Procedure Call (RPC).
 In this template, calls that are related to tasks are in the `api/tasks/tasks.methods.js` folder.

 ```javascript
 /**